Matt90hz/PDFPageExtractor/README.md

 ## How does it work?

-I personally published the app as a self contained executable but is up to you how to distribute it.
+I personally published the app as a self contained executable but it is up to you how to distribute it.
-Run the interface and it will require the paths of the files involved in the process, press the "extract" button and it is done.
+Run the interface and it will request you the paths of the files involved in the process, press the "extract" button and it is done.